Probate Jargon Buster

 This is a document issued by the Probate Registry to the personal representative to administer the estate of an intestate person.

-This is a gift that gives an individual the right to income from an asset or occupation of a property for the duration of their life.
+A life interest is a gift that gives an individual the right to income from an asset or occupation of a property for the duration of their life.

 Next of kin